Bucketlist Trip: Pompeii

 Accommodations: The city of Pompei has a lot of good options, so I recommend staying there.
 If you're willing to walk, you can save a bit of money by staying farther from the main entrance (which is on the SW corner of the ancient city).
 I stayed at Hotel Diana and loved it -- good facility, excellent staff, good price, close to Pompeii train station, long walk to ruins entrance, which is a bummer after a long day, but worth it.

 Transportation: A train station is located right at the ruins entrance called Pompei Scavi, and the modern town has another a mile away on a different line called simply Pompei.
 There's also one on the far side of the ruins called Pompei Valle that's not close to anything.
 Check carefully to take the right line from Naples or Sorento at Trenitalia's website.
 There's no need to rent a car in Italy -- in fact, let me put it this way: DON'T DO IT!
 Driving in this country is madness.
 Italians don't need a Demolition Derby -- they live it every day.
+Rick Steves' advice on this one is spot-on (as usual!).

 Interactive Google map.
 Travel to Pompeii is easy, but you must make sure you get on the right train line.